 Several trees in the state were badly damaged or uprooted as a result of sustained wind speeds of 150 miles an hour.
 The local government is providing tree saplings at a very nominal price to the NGO under their Green Revolution program.
 IDRF is providing funds to plant, fence, and manure and maintain at least 39,000 trees in different parts of the state.

-NGO: HOPE Foundation
+NGO: HOPE Foundation and Economic Rural Development Society

 The fury of the cyclone left behind a trail of destruction in Bhubaneswar, where ‘Velji Keshar Ben Popat School’ building was badly destroyed by the storm and heavy rains.
-More than 20 trees were uprooted in the school compound, electricity poles were damaged resulting in compete for power outage in the building, the water-pump house collapsed, the drinking water supply and sewage pipes were disrupted, kitchen and dining hall were flooded and equipment like computers, school supplies, and sleeping material, etc. were destroyed.
+More than 20 trees were uprooted in the school compound, electricity poles were damaged resulting in compete for the power outage in the building, the water-pump house collapsed, the drinking water supply and sewage pipes were disrupted, kitchen and dining hall were flooded and equipment like computers, school supplies, and sleeping material, etc. were destroyed.

 IDRF has started the program to repair and rebuild the school and its infrastructure.
 This school is attended by children from extremely poor families and the damages to the building and utilities have disrupted their studies.